Efforts to take the Republican presidential nomination away from Donald Trump do not appear to be going anywhere.

 Opinion polls suggest they’re right.
 The RealClearPolitics average has Hillary Clinton leading the Republican candidate 45 to 41 percent support nationally.

-FiveThirtyEight gives Trump a one-in-five chance of winning.
+FiveThirtyEight gives Trump a one-in-five chance of victory.
 It predicts he will lose crucial swing states like Florida, Ohio, North Carolina and Virginia.

 The anti-Trump delegates will make their last stand this week when the rules committee of the Republican National Convention meets in Cleveland.
 It consists of two members from every state plus officials from the national party organization.